hfarhidzadeh/PhoneLocalization/README.md

 # PhoneLocalization
-The target of the project to find the center point of Iphone in the image.
+The target of the project is to find the center point of Iphone in the image.